 - Shortness of breath

-You will be asked about your symptoms and past health.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-The doctor may suspect asthma based on your symptoms.
+It will focus on the lungs.

 - Inhaled long-acting beta agonists—to keep airways relaxed

-- Oral leukotriene modifiers—to prevent airway inflammation and swelling, decrease mucus in the lungs, and open the airways
+- Oral leukotriene modifiers—to prevent airway swelling, ease mucus, and open the airways

 - Inhaled cromolyn or nedocromil—to prevent airways from swelling after contact with a trigger

 - Biologic agents—if asthma is not controlled by other medicine

 Other medicine can be used to treat an attack.
 These can help to open the airways and ease breathing::